alexanderfrombrest/Property-Analysis-Dashboard/README.md

 # Property-Analysis-Dashboard

-## Important!
-*Dear Peer Reviewer,
-I have been making improvements on my project and accidentally force pushed new repo to main instead of master on 27/04/2024 so initial commit made on 21/04/2024 disappeared...
-I am extremelly sorry for that and hope for your forbearance.
-I believe that you managed to review the project before 27/04 :).
-Please feel free to contact me if any questions appears: alexanderfrombrest@gmail.com or directly at DataTalks.club slack: Alexander Huts*
+*Please feel free to contact me if any questions appears: alexanderfrombrest@gmail.com*

 ### Objective:
 Creation of end-to-end batch data pipeline and a dashboard for analysis of Polish real estate market based on https://www.otodom.pl/.